lxc/incus/doc/README.md

-# LXD documentation
+# Incus documentation

-The LXD documentation is available at: <https://documentation.ubuntu.com/lxd/en/latest/>
+The Incus documentation is available at: <https://documentation.ubuntu.com/lxd/en/latest/>

 GitHub provides a basic rendering of the documentation as well, but important features like includes and clickable links are missing.
 Therefore, we recommend reading the [published documentation](https://documentation.ubuntu.com/lxd/en/latest/).